kevnhech/linkedlist/README.md

 8. contains(value) returns true if the passed in value is in the list and otherwise returns false.
 (Done)
 9. find(value) returns the index of the node containing value, or null if not found.
 (Done)
 10. toString represents your LinkedList objects as strings, so you can print them out and preview them in the console.
 The format should be: ( value ) -> ( value ) -> ( value ) -> null (Done)

+# Extra credit
+1. insertAt(value, index) that inserts a new node with the provided value at the given index.
+2. removeAt(index) that removes the node at the given index.